nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring.rst

    :local:
    :depth: 2

-This page describes what is needed to start working with Zigbee in |NCS|.
+This page describes what is needed to start working with Zigbee in the |NCS|.

 .. _zigbee_ug_libs:

 Required libraries and drivers
 ******************************

-Zigbee requires the following modules to properly operate in |NCS|:
+Zigbee requires the following modules to properly operate in the |NCS|:

-* :ref:`nrfxlib:zboss` available in nrfxlib, with the OSIF subsystem acting as the linking layer between the ZBOSS stack and |NCS|.
+* :ref:`nrfxlib:zboss` available in nrfxlib, with the :ref:`lib_zigbee_osif` subsystem acting as the linking layer between the ZBOSS stack and the |NCS|.
-  OSIF implements a series of functions used by ZBOSS and is included in the |NCS|'s Zigbee subsystem.
-  The files that handle the OSIF integration are located in :file:`nrf/subsys/zigbee/osif`.
   The ZBOSS library is enabled by the :option:`CONFIG_ZIGBEE` Kconfig option.
   For more information about the ZBOSS stack, see also the `external ZBOSS development guide and API documentation`_.
 * :ref:`zephyr:ieee802154_interface` radio driver - This library is automatically enabled when working with Zigbee on Nordic Semiconductor's development kits.